fourstix/1802PixieVideoTTY/README.md

 Usage Notes
 -----------
 * **Video Resolution**
-* Resolutions of 64 x 64 and 64 x 32 are supported.
+* Resolutions of 64x64 and 64x32 are supported and tested.
-* The 64 x 128 resolution is not supported.
+* The 64x128 resolution is supported but has not been fully tested.
 * **BeginTerminal**
 * This function initializes system variables used by other TTY Terminal functions.
 * The BeginTerminal function must be called before any any other Terminal functions.